hasan0v/Malikli-son---Preview/DEPLOYMENT_GUIDE.md

 ```

 ### 2. Domain Configuration
-- Point `app.malikli.store` to your server IP
+- Point `app.malikli1992.store` to your server IP
-- Optionally set up `api.malikli.store` for API or use path-based routing
+- Optionally set up `api.malikli1992.store` for API or use path-based routing

 ---